 Keep in mind that throughout the New Testament there are two “words” of God: Jesus is the living Word of God and the Bible is the written word of God.
 Both together give new birth to people; in a very real way, the living Word (Jesus) and the written word are one and the same and really cannot be separated.

-In the 24th chapter of Luke’s Gospel, Jesus explained that the Old Testament was really all about Him; of course we know that the four Gospels are about Jesus, and the remainder of the New Testament after the four Gospels are about Jesus’ relationship with the Church He is building.
+In the 24th chapter of Luke’s Gospel, Jesus explained that the Old Testament was really all about Him; of course we know that the four Gospels are about Jesus, and the remainder of the New Testament after the four Gospels is about Jesus’ relationship with the Church He is building.
 Thus, the entire Bible is about Jesus: The living Word and the written word: one and the same.
 Both the Living Word and the written Word together give new, second birth to those people who become part of the family of God.

 I encourage you not to embrace the mistaken view that God adopted you into his family.
 No!
 You were lovingly born into the family of God and you will remain a child of God born into his family through all the ages of time and into Eternal Realms.
 You were not adopted into God’s family!